netlify/netlify-lambda/README.md

 Since for practical purposes we cannot fully emulate Netlify Identity locally, we provide [simple JWT decoding inside the `context` of your function](https://github.com/netlify/netlify-lambda/pull/57).
 This will give you back the `user` info you need to work with.

 Minor note: For the `identity` field, since we are not fully emulating Netlify Identity, we can't give you details on the Identity instance, so we give you [unambiguous strings](https://github.com/netlify/netlify-lambda/blob/master/lib/serve.js#L87) so you know not to rely on it locally: `NETLIFY_LAMBDA_LOCALLY_EMULATED_IDENTITY_URL` and `NETLIFY_LAMBDA_LOCALLY_EMULATED_IDENTITY_TOKEN`.
 In production, of course, Netlify Functions will give you the correct `identity.url` and `identity.token` fields.
 We find we dont use this info often in our functions so it is not that big of a deal in our judgment.

+## Debugging

+To debug lambdas, prepend the `serve` command with [npm's package runner npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) `npx --node-arg=--inspect netlify-lambda serve ...`.
+Additionally:

+1. make sure that sourcemaps are built along the way (e.g. in the webpack configuration and the `tsconfig.json` if typescript is used)
+2. webpack's uglification is turned off with `optimization: { minimize: false }`.
+If using VSCode, it is likely that the `sourceMapPathOverrides` have to be adapted for breakpoints to work.

+Netlify Functions [run in Node v8.10](https://www.netlify.com/blog/2018/04/03/node.js-8.10-now-available-in-netlify-functions/) and you may need to run the same version to mirror the environment locally.
+Also make sure to check that you aren't [committing one of these common Node 8 mistakes in Lambda!](https://serverless.com/blog/common-node8-mistakes-in-lambda/)

+Don't forget to search our issues in case someone has run into a similar problem you have!

 ## Example functions and Tutorials